Monday, March 31, 2025

 I motored further and motor-sailed for 15 minutes until the wind died.
 The channel was pretty straight, and the winds were a beam from the ocean,

 At 3 PM, I decided to call it quits and entered White Creek at MM 451.
-We had stayed here with the Rally, but I did not remember much of it.
-It looked like the safest anchorage round.
+We had stayed here with the Rally, but I didn't remember much of it.
+It looked like the safest anchorage around.
 Like the entire area around Charleston, the tides are 5-6 feet high.
 However, in the creek, there is no change in the currents, which is one of my fears.

 As I anchored, MY Radar, ACCUWEATHER and the VHF announced Thunderstorm Watch… Not warnings.